taoensso/tower/README.md

  * A URI selector, e.g. `"/my-uri/locale/en-US/"`.
  * The request's Accept-Language HTTP header.

-## Tower supports the ClojureWerkz Project Goals
+## Tower Supports the ClojureWerkz and CDS Project Goals

 ClojureWerkz is a growing collection of open-source, batteries-included [Clojure libraries](http://clojurewerkz.org/) that emphasise modern targets, great documentation, and thorough testing.

+CDS (Clojure Documentation Site) is a contributor-friendly community project aimed at producing top-notch [Clojure tutorials](http://clojure-doc.org/) and documentation.

 ## Contact & Contribution